GSoC2020 Project Report

 Refactoring

-method, making it work with only weights object and independent of metadataA few of the major changes added during the second phase involved the
+toDataArraymethod, making it work with only weights object and independent of metadataA few of the major changes added during the second phase involved the

 Adding distance-based weights object support